Skip to content

 Init

-1. Download the latest version of Arduino IDE from Arduino website
+1. Download the latest version of the Arduino IDE from the Arduino website.

-3. Plug the board to the computer and go to Tools and select the port (conecting and dissconecting the board will help to understand which is the correct port)
+3. Connect the board to your computer, then go to Tools and select the correct port.
+Connecting and disconnecting the board may help you identify the correct port.

 Sketch

-Variables and data structure should be set above these two functions.
-So that they get defined before the set up is run.
+Variables and data structures should be declared above these two functions to ensure they are properly defined before the setup function is executed.

-So, I started by taking a look at my board and the other ones (UPDI and FTDI) I made at the Electronics Production week. boards
+I began by reviewing my board and the additional ones (UPDI and FTDI) I developed during the Electronics Production week. boards

 • Number of pins: 14